The top eCommerce stores aren’t selling generic junk they find online. They’re building themselves as a brand through private labeling.

 As an owner of a “brand”, you can price your products more competitively.
 This is the reason private labeling is more profitable and most eCommerce businesses aim to switch towards it.

-How Much Does it Cost to Start Private Labelling?
+How Much Does It Cost to Start Private Labeling?